Jamie Fitzgerald (American football)

-Edgar James Fitzgerald (born April 30, 1965) is an American former professional football defensive back who played for the Minnesota Vikings of the National Football League (NFL) in 1987.
-He played college football at Idaho State University.
+Edgar James Fitzgerald (born April 30, 1965) is an American former professional football player who was a defensive back for the Minnesota Vikings of the National Football League (NFL) in 1987.
+He played college football for the Idaho State Bengals.

 Early life and education

 Fitzgerald was born on April 30, 1965, in Spokane, Washington.
 He attended Gonzaga Preparatory School there, and was a member of their State AAA championship football team.
 He was also a nationally-ranked downhill skier and a seven-foot high jumper while in high school.

 Fitzgerald later played college football for the Division I-AA Idaho State Bengals for two seasons.
 In his two seasons, Fitzgerald played as a defensive back and return specialist, and was described as a leader of the team's defense.
 As a sophomore in 1985, he led the team in tackles with 92 total, returned five interceptions, a team sophomore record, led Idaho State with 9.3 yards per punt return, and made 372 punt return yards, a mark which was 5th all-time in team history as of 2010.
 Fitzgerald was named to the Second-team All-Big Sky Conference.
 In a game against Northern Colorado, he returned a punt 62 yards for a touchdown as the Bengals won 44–17.
 Fitzgerald left the team prior to the 1986 season, after getting into a dispute with coach Jim Koetter.